 The Long Trail (LT)

-The Long Trail (LT) is the oldest long-distance in the United States.
-Typically characterized by its steep accents, abundance of mud, and overall ruggedness, this footpath is credited for being the original source of inspiration for the longer and more popular Appalachian Trail.
+The Long Trail (LT) is the oldest long-distance recreational trail in the United States.
+Known for its steep grade, abundance of mud, and overall ruggedness, this footpath inspired the creation of the longer/more popular Appalachian Trail.

 - 272 miles (438 km)

 - Coincides with the Appalachian Trail for 100-ish miles between Massachusetts and Sherburne Pass